phoenixwong/vue2-timepicker/MIGRATION.md

 # Migrating from Bower to Yarn or NPM

-Because [Bower](https://bower.io/) itself stopped maintain since 2017, VueTimepicker drops support to Bower from version `v0.2.0+`.
+Because [Bower](https://bower.io/) itself stopped maintaining since 2017, VueTimepicker drops support for Bower from version `0.2.0+`.

-Please check the Bower official guidelines of [How to migrate away from Bower?](https://bower.io/blog/2017/how-to-migrate-away-from-bower/)
+Please check Bower's official guidelines for [How to migrate away from Bower?](https://bower.io/blog/2017/how-to-migrate-away-from-bower/)